gallor/allorstudio/README.md

 # Allor Piano Studio
-Gatsby-powered landing site for Allor Piano Studio
+Gatsby-powered landing site for Allor piano studio

 ## To start
-`npm start`
+Just need `yarn` to install dependencies (`yarn install`) and run `yarn start` when want to run locally.